Applying to MS in EPP

 Official transcript(s) from all previously attended universities

-TOEFL or IELTS score reports
+TOEFL, IELTS or Duolingo score reports

 Because of the accelerated nature of the MS in EPP program, it is essential that students have a strong command of the English language.
 Whether you are an international or domestic applicant, you are required to take the TOEFL (or Duolingo, or IELTS) if English is not your native language and you have not previously received a four-year degree from a U.S. university.
 Carnegie Mellon prefers TOEFL scores above 102, scores for Duolingo 120/160 and above, and scores for IELTS above 7.5.
 If your scores are below these, we may also opt to call you to evaluate your English further.